BIDMCDigitalPsychiatry/LAMP-platform/docs/customize_activities.md

----
-title: Customize and Schedule Activities
+# Customize and Schedule Activities
-slug: customize_activities
----
-# Creating a New Activity for Manage

 To create any activity that shows up on the manage page (e.g. Jewels A or B):